joelnitta/baitfindR/README.md

 ## Examples

 `baitfindR` works best in conjunction with [drake](https://ropensci.github.io/drake/) to manage a bait-finding workflow.
-There are two examples of such workflows available:

-- [A simple workflow](https://github.com/joelnitta/baitfindR_simple) that uses several pre-set parameters in a single plan.

-- [A more complicated workflow](https://github.com/joelnitta/baitfindR_complex) comprised of multiple plans allowing the user to test different parameter combinations.
+Please see [the example repo](https://github.com/joelnitta/baitfindR_example).